tidyverse/tidyverse.org/content/google_privacy_policy.md

 All of these packages are governed by the common policies recorded here.

-TODO: once this is merged and has a stable URL, link back to it from all those package websites.
-For gmailr, we might need to switch to the README above and put the link there.

 Your use of Google APIs with these packages is subject to each API's respective terms of service <https://developers.google.com/terms/>.